 Here are the steps to follow to change your cellar gas.
 Any gas cylinder, despite its capacity, the frequency of use and the power of your appliances, will be eventually exhausted.
-The moment dreaded by many will, therefore, arrive: that of changing the cellar gas.
+The moment dreaded by many will, therefore, arrive that of changing the cellar gas.

 Before any change of a gas cylinder, some safety rules must be observed: do not use pliers, this may damage the connection joint.

 Make sure that the expiration date of your connection pipe is not exceeded.
-Check that your hoses are in good condition using a foaming product or a gas leak detector aerosol.
+Check that your hoses are in excellent condition using a foaming product or a gas leak detector aerosol.
 Make sure that the gas supply valve is operable at all times and that the room has non-obstructed air vents.

 The legislation requires the replacement of potentially hazardous rubber-soldered taps or hoses with flexible hoses with integrated automatic shut-off valves.
 Check that your hoses meet the current standards.
 Your gasket must be specific to the type of gas you use.

 Change the seals of the connecting pipes regularly.
 Storage of gas cylinders in an inappropriate area is strictly forbidden, please ensure that your gas cylinders are stored appropriately.